 One of the great things about content is that it’s incredibly varied and extensive.
 Ultimately it comes down to the goals, objectives and budget of the business and campaign in order to decide what works best for your brand but take a look at some of these suggestions to help guide your decisions.

 If you have a website, one of the fundamentals is to have a business blog.
 This not only adds value, builds brand awareness and allows you to shout about what you do, but can generate traffic, a link profile and increased activity on social media (shares, comments etc.).

-A blog can cover all manner of topics relating to your industry and can generate lots of engagement when they’re teamed up with eye-catching images.
+A blog can cover all manner of topics relating to your industry and can generate lots of engagement, especially when they’re teamed up with eye-catching images.
 But make sure when you’re thinking about creating blog posts, they have a clear purpose.
 Identify user queries or commonly asked questions and then answer them, as this is more likely to give you results.